Sterling Marlin: 1998–2006

 In 1998, he joined SABCO Racing to drive the No. 40 Coors Light-sponsored Chevrolet.
 He opened the season by winning the Gatorade 125, a qualifying race for the Daytona 500 but three weeks later, he failed to qualify for the Primestar 500, the first race he had missed since 1986.
-He finished in the Top 10 six times and had a 13th-place points finish.
+He finished in the top-ten six times and had a 13th-place points finish.
 In 1999, he won his first pole since 1995 at Pocono Raceway, but dropped down to sixteenth in the standings.
 In 2000, he won his second career Busch Series race, driving SABCO's No. 82 entry at Bristol Motor Speedway.
-During the season, he lost teammate Kenny Irwin Jr. in a practice crash at New Hampshire International Speedway.
-After finishing in the Top 10 seven times, he fell back to 19th in the overall standings.
+During the season, he lost teammate Kenny Irwin Jr. in a fatal practice crash at New Hampshire International Speedway.
+After finishing in the top-ten seven times, he fell back to nineteenth in the overall standings.

 In 2001, SABCO's majority ownership stake was purchased by CART & IndyCar championship owner Chip Ganassi and the team switched to Dodge Intrepids.
 In his first race with the new team, Marlin won the Gatorade 125 qualifying race at Daytona.
-Three days later at the Daytona 500, on the final lap, Dale Earnhardt's rear bumper made contact with Marlin in turn 4, causing Earnhardt to crash into the turn 4 wall, an impact that would kill him instantly.
+Three days later at the Daytona 500, on the final lap, Marlin's car made contact with Dale Earnhardt's rear bumper in turn 4, causing Earnhardt to crash into the turn 4 wall, an impact that would kill him instantly.
 In the following days after the race, Marlin and his family received hate mail and death threats from angry fans of Earnhardt as well as the sport in general who felt that Marlin was responsible for Earnhardt's death.
 He was eventually publicly defended by two of Earnhardt's drivers, his son and race winner Michael Waltrip, and was also cleared of any wrongdoing by NASCAR's investigation into the accident.
 He won Dodge's first race in its return to NASCAR at Michigan International Speedway, as well as winning the UAW-GM Quality 500 at Charlotte.
 He tied his career best points finish of third that season.
-Had the current Chase points system been in place in 2001, Marlin would have been the 2001 champion.
+Had the 2004-2013 NASCAR Playoffs points system been in place in 2001, Marlin would have been the 2001 champion.

 In 2002, Marlin had a strong car at the Daytona 500, and towards the end was battling Jeff Gordon for the lead when they made contact, sending Gordon spinning.
 NASCAR had then red-flagged the race so it would not finish under caution, and stopped the field momentarily on the backstretch.
 Concerned about a damaged right front fender, Marlin jumped out of his car and started pulling the fender away from the tire.
 As working on the car is prohibited during red flag conditions under NASCAR regulations, Marlin was sent to the tail end of the field for the restart.
-Marlin would finish in 8th.
+Marlin would finish in eighth.